jonaskuske/smoothscroll-anchor-polyfill/README.md

 # smoothscroll-anchor-polyfill
 ⚓ Apply smooth scroll to anchor links to replicate CSS property `scroll-behavior`

-> ⚠ Requires smoothscroll polyfill like [smoothscroll-polyfill](http://iamdustan.com/smoothscroll/) to work! ⚠
+> ⚠ Requires a polyfill for smoothscrolling like [smoothscroll-polyfill](http://iamdustan.com/smoothscroll/) to work! ⚠

 ## Installation